daniel-ilett/blog/_drafts/2019-05-11-tut1-4-smo-edge-detect.md

 Name "VerticalPass"
 ~~~

-I've been very sneaky and already did this in the versions of these shaders found in `Complete`.
+I've been very sneaky and already did this in the versions of these shaders found in the `Complete` folder.
 We'll now be able to reference these three shader passes inside the `Bloom` shader using `UsePass`.
 The syntax is pretty simple - it's `UsePass` followed by the name of the shader and shader pass.
 We'll put these `Pass`es in between the two already in the file.

 ~~~glsl
 // If using single-pass blur.